yashamon/web2/classes/topology/topology2021.md

 3.1: 1, 4 (See chapter 2 for definition of seperable metric space)

-Show that the topological space
+Show that the topological space Y which was the quotient

 <!--  -->
 <!-- Hw set 2 for wed  -->